 - PP-C.1: Update the City's Zoning Ordinance to Allow for Higher Densities in Areas with Underdeveloped/Underutilized Property.
 The City will update the current Zoning Ordinance to establish higher density in areas with underdeveloped/underutilized property, such as Planning Areas 32 (adjacent to the Irvine Station served by Amtrak/Metrolink passenger rail services and Orange County Transportation Authority bus services), 33, and 36 (a.k.a., Irvine Business Complex or "IBC" near John Wayne Airport).
-This update will maximize land utilization for residential development to accommodate RHNA requirements, including allowing residential overlays in commercial areas to allow for residential to be added to commercial areas or to allow existing underutilized commercial uses to be converted to residential (i.e., hotels). - PP-C.2: Establish ADU Policies to Comply with Changes in State Law.
-Multiple State laws have been passed since 2019 establishing Statewide standards for local regulations governing ADU development.
+This update will maximize land utilization for residential development to accommodate RHNA requirements, including allowing residential overlays in commercial areas to allow for residential to be added to commercial areas or to allow existing underutilized commercial uses to be converted to residential (i.e., hotels).
+The residential overlays will conform to Government Code requirements, as described in Program PP-A.3.-Schedule of Action: By October 2024. - PP-C.2: Establish ADU Policies to Comply with Changes in State Law.
+Multiple State laws have been passed since 2019 establishing Statewidestatewide standards for local regulations governing ADU development.
 State law requires that ADUs be allowed in residential and mixed-use areas despite local ordinances or homeowner's association rules and requirements.
-Additionally, State law requires jurisdictions to develop a plan to encourage and incentivize ADUs in an effort to address the current California housing crisis. - PP-C.3: Remove Barriers for ADUs.
+Additionally, State law requires jurisdictions to develop a plan to encourage and incentivize ADUs in an effort to address the current California housing crisis.
+Schedule of Action: By January 2023. - PP-C.3: Remove Barriers for ADUs.
 The City will work with the U.S. Postal Service and the Orange County Fire Authority to develop solutions for address, mail delivery, and public safety service/response issues that have surfaced through the processing of setting City ADU policies.
+Schedule of Action: By January 2023.

 • PP-C.4: Plan to Encourage and Incentivize ADUs.
 Assembly Bill (AB) 671 requires local agencies' Housing Elements to include a plan that incentivizes and promotes the creation of ADUs that can offer affordable rents for households with very-low-, low-, or moderate-income households.
-As part of the ADU ordinance update (including public outreach), the City will also explore options to facilitate affordable housing options for ADUs.
-These options may include pre-approved ADU plans or kits or reduced or waived building permit fees for property owners who provide annual rent information.
+As part of the ADU ordinance update (including public outreach), the City will also explore research feasible options to facilitate affordable housing options for ADUs by the end of 2022 and begin providing incentives by January 2023.
+These options may include pre-approved ADU plans or kits or reduced or waived building permit fees for property owners who provide annual rent information so that the City can track affordable housing provided by ADU for extremely low, very low, low and/or moderate income households.
+The City will evaluate potential extension of incentives at the end of the planning period.